 There are no connection charges for sending events using HTTP, regardless of the number of sending systems/devices.
 AMQP connections are metered, but the first 100 concurrent connections are free for every Basic Event Hubs namespace, and the first 1,000 concurrent connections per subscription are free for Standard Event Hubs.
 These allowances cover most receive scenarios and many service to service scenarios.
 Brokered Connections charges usually only become significant if you plan to use AMQP on a large number of clients, i.e. to achieve more efficient event streaming or to enable bi-directional communication (Internet of Things Command & Control scenarios).
 Please refer to the Service Bus Connections pricing information for details on what constitutes a Brokered Connection and how they are metered.

-Event Hubs Archive does not impact egress rates for Event Hubs Throughput Units.
-You can still read at the full Throughput Unit rate of 2000 events per second/2 MBps per Throughput Unit.
+Event Hubs Capture does not affect egress rates for Event Hubs throughput units.
+You can still read at the full throughput unit rate of 2000 events per second/2 MBps per throughput unit.

-Event Hubs Archives uses a storage account you provide on a schedule you provide.
+Event Hubs Capture uses a storage account you provide on a schedule you provide.
 Because this is your storage account any usage charges for this storage account will be billed to your Azure subscription.
-The shorter your Archive Window the more frequent storage transactions will occur.
+The shorter your Capture Window the more frequent storage transactions will occur.